hundeo:

 Contact allergy

-It occurs when your faithful companion is exposed via the nose or body to pesticides, fertilizers, chemicals, toxic plants or metals comes into contact.
+It occurs when your faithful companion comes into contact with pesticides, fertilizers, chemicals, poisonous plants or metals through the nose or body.

-There is an increasing disturbance of the skin due to Synthetic fibers and Nickel on the harness.
+The skin is increasingly affected by synthetic fibers and nickel on the harness.
 Be careful with collars with metal decorations, they may contain nickel.

-The stressed skin gets red pustules and spots.
-The allergy disappears when the trigger is avoided.
-A soothing skin cream helps against itching until the skin recovers.
+The stressed skin develops red pustules and spots.
+The allergy disappears if the trigger is avoided.
+A soothing skin cream helps to relieve the itching until the skin has recovered.

 3. physical causes